NLTM-LID/LID/Readme.md

 # Spoken Language Identification using u-vector

 This work is the 1st version of the spoken language identification (LID) task.
 It uses the pre-trained model based on the u-vector with Within-Sample Similarity Loss (WSSL).
+This model identifies the 11 Indian languages (Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Odia, Punjabi, Tamil, Telugu) and Indian English.

 This repository contains the Python script of a graphical user interface (GUI) and the command line interface (CLI) for Spoken Language Identification using u-vector with WSSL model.
 The GUI allows users to perform various tasks such as recording audio, playing saved audio files, and identifying the language of spoken audio using u-vector with WSSL models.